Bulk importing recipes with a CSV file

 Let's say our recipe has the tags / keywords of:

 In the recipe_tags field of the CSV you will need to format this as the following, exactly:

 So, what did we do here?
-We surrounded the tags with " " quotation marks; as well as separated the tags with a , comma.
+We simply separated the tags with a ; semi-colon.

 Paste the tags like the above example and you are good to go for recipe tags / keywords!

 Similar to the recipe_tags field above, recipe ingredients need to be formatted to allow for multiple entries into the recipe CSV.

 Let's say our recipe has the following ingredient list: